Medical-Intelligence-One/Critical-Path/README.md

 ## Use Cases
 ---

+- Mock-up the workflow from MIS global summit in an environment like EvidenceCare's Epic App.
+Due January 1.
+    - List content for our app (Due by Nov 23) TJM
+    - Define the workflow between user, website, and service (Due by Nov 23) TJM & NS workshop session
+    - Define interface between UI and service (Due by Nov 30) TJM & NS workshop session
+    - Make a webpage that looks like an Epic screen (Due by Dec 7) TJM
+    - Flask configuration (due by Nov 30) TJM (Nikesh's static IP: 122:169:102:165)
+    - Port configuration (due by Dec 7) TJM & NS
+    - Write & test the code (Due by Dec 23) TJM & NS
+    - Provide instructions, documentation, supporting information to make it (Due by Dec 23) BED

 - 🟢 "I have a patient with AFib.
 Should I anticoagulate?"
 Contributed by Dr. Stein, Scripps CMIO-Inpatient. [🔗](UseCase_AntiCoag_AF.ipynb)